A New Beginning

 I don’t know how.

-I have never done that before.
+I have never done

-What if I look like a fool?
+What if I look

 Just Start.

-Other people do this sort of thing, not me.
+this sort of thing, not me.

-I barely know anything about it.
+I barely know

 It’s hard.